Here's how St. Pete is trying to prevent your neighborhood from flooding

-ST. PETERSBURG, Fla. — It’s a simple step, but taking a few minutes to clear your storm drain can help minimize flooding in advance of Tropical Storm Dorian.
+ST. PETERSBURG, Fla. — It’s a simple step, but taking a few minutes to clear your storm drain can help minimize flooding around your home ahead of Hurricane Dorian.

-St. Pete’s stormwater management team has crews out cleaning debris to prepare, but are asking residents to do the same.
+"We're preparing for this as if it were going to be a direct hit,” said St. Petersburg Water Resources Director John Palenchar.

-The wastewater management team is monitoring sewer systems, and are alerted by text when sensors find water that is too high.
-Crews are dispatched to address those issues as they happen.
+Stormwater Director Dianna Rawleigh says the city already has street crews out clearing drains and picking up debris, and urges residents to do the same.

 What other people are reading right now: